 Pupils are given new spellings each week.
 These can be found on Google Classroom and each child had a copy of the termly spellings given to them last week.
-We won't be doing weekly spelling tests, just an end of term spelling quiz.
+We will be doing a weekly spelling quiz, testing 5 of their spellings.
+We will also have a bigger end of term spelling quiz to ensure the pupils are on the correct level for them.